PinewoodPip/epip/docs/index.md

 ## Download

-**[Requires Norbyte's Script Extender](https://github.com/Norbyte/ositools/releases/tag/updater_v3).
-Load after both EE Core and EE Origins.**
+!!! warning "**[Requires Norbyte's Script Extender](https://github.com/Norbyte/ositools/releases/tag/updater_v3).
+Load after both EE Core and EE Origins.**"

 [Latest version, v1063](https://drive.google.com/file/d/1QygJ1P9ynUQ2Fl2h7lL6zifeeT_jEtke/view?usp=sharing).
 (19/09/22)

-Only English is supported.
+!!! info "Only English is supported.
 Text related to gameplay changes will not show up in other languages.
-Mods that also modify UI are largely incompatible. ["No More Dragging"](https://steamcommunity.com/sharedfiles/filedetails/?id=2546859598) and its expanded container version is compatible, for now.
+Mods that also modify UI are largely incompatible. ["No More Dragging"](https://steamcommunity.com/sharedfiles/filedetails/?id=2546859598) and its expanded container version is compatible, for now."

 See the [patchnotes](patchnotes.md) page for patchnotes.